jamiebradford123/rose-and-crown-fc/README.md

 - Image formats need to be adjusted to improve website performance.
 Free softwares had been fully used and could not be used again without purchasing them.

 ## Deployment
-- To run the site locally - in the terminal un the following command:
+- To run the site locally - in the terminal run the following command:
     - python3 -m http.server

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: